 Creates a new object or replaces an existing object.
 An object can only be replaced by the same actor that created it.

-Replacement occurs when the GraffitiLocation properties of the supplied object (name, actor, and source) exactly match the location of an existing object.
+Replacement occurs when the url of the replaced object exactly matches an existing object's URL.

 Type declaration